 Soft water reduces the need for detergent by 50% or more.
 It doesn’t contain the minerals that interact with the cleaning products.
 Glasses will have a sparkle to them once you’re done cleaning them with soft water.

 Visually, hard water brings bathtubs with lots of film and soap scum.
 Shower curtains aren’t scum-free and the soap is less effective.
 The hard water creates scale and film buildup that requires an increase in how often you clean your bathroom.
-With that comes and increase use of chemicals to clean the shower and walls.
+With that comes increased use of chemicals to clean the shower and walls.

 Not only do you have to clean more but your hair will appear duller and feel sticky as you use hard water.
 Soft water allows the soap to lather up easier.
 You’ll also see less soap scum.
 Bonus, your hair will look healthy.